avalon649/cheat-sheets/linux/create-a bootable-USB-from-ISO.md

 Find the USB device name.

-As you can see, it is mounted as “sdb” in our case and can thus be accessed with its full path as “/dev/sdb.”
-However, if you have multiple USB sticks already connected to your system, the drive you’d like to target might be “/dev/sdc,” “/dev/sdd,” etc.
+As you can see, it is mounted as `sdb` in our case and can thus be accessed with its full path as `/dev/sdb.` However, if you have multiple USB sticks already connected to your system, the drive you’d like to target might be “/dev/sdc,” “/dev/sdd,” etc.
 2. Unmount and Format the USB Device

 After confirming your target drive, you need to unmount it before formatting it.